Two-phase formation of galaxies: the coevolution between galaxies and dark matter halos: The Simulation

 \subsubsection{Stellar kinematics and decomposition}

-We follow the decomposition method of \citet{Abadicircularity2023} to separate member star particles of each galaxy at a given snapshot into three components: bulge, thick disk and thin disk.
-The method is based on the circularity of each star particle,
+Kinematic decomposition in this paper is performed using a circularity-based method similar to that of \citet{yuBurstyOriginMilky2021, yuBornThisWay2023}.
+For each galaxy at a given snapshot, we categorize each of its member star particles into one of the three components: bulge, thick disk and thin disk, according to the circularity \citep{Abadicircularity2023} of the star particle:

 where $j_z$ is the angular momentum of that particle projected to the direction of $\bm{J}_{\rm tot}$, the net angular momentum of all stellar particles within $R_{\rm 90,*}$ at that snapshot \citep{gurvichRapidDiscSettling2023}, $j_{\rm c}(E)$ is the angular momentum of a circular orbit with the same energy ($E$) as that of the star particle.
 Particles with $-1 \leqslant \epsilon < 0.2$, $0.2 \leqslant \epsilon < 0.8$ and $0.8 \leqslant \epsilon \leqslant 1$ are categorized as bulge, thick disk and thin disk, respectively.
 Previous studies adopted more rigorous kinematic classification methods \citep[e.g.][]{duIdentifyingKinematicStructures2019,duKinematicDecompositionIllustrisTNG2020,zanaMorphologicalDecompositionTNG502022,Liangdarkhalogalaxy2025}, such as classifications in the plane of angular momentum versus orbital energy.
 However, our work focuses primarily on morphological transitions, particularly in the evolution of the significance of the disk component, which can be characterized robustly using the angular momentum alone.
 We therefore employ a simplified kinematic decomposition based solely on the angular momentum to define the three components.
 We define the direction of $\bm{J}_{\rm tot}$ as the normal direction (the $z$ axis) of the disk ($x$-$y$) plane.
 The projections of a simulated galaxy perpendicular to and along the $z$-axis are defined as the edge-on and face-on views of the galaxy, respectively.